Email filter scripts for the customer portal#

 • A parameter record EmailAttachmentRemoveRegexps

-These records are not scripts in the true sense, but are used as parameters of a filtering built into the system.
-They will be explained below.
+These records are not scripts in the strict sense; instead, they serve as parameters for filtering built into the system.
+They are explained below.
 The records cannot be renamed.
 They use so-called “regular expressions”.
-More information on regular expressions can be found, for example, at https://wiki.selfhtml.org/wiki/Regulärer_Ausdruck.
+You can find more information about regular expressions, for example, at https://wiki.selfhtml.org/wiki/Regulärer_Ausdruck.

-With this record named EmailSubjectRejectRegexps you can, for example, suppress the creation of items due to absence messages and prevent mail loops.
-To do this, you define regular expressions that are applied to the “subject” of incoming emails.
+With this record, named EmailSubjectRejectRegexps, you can, for example, suppress the creation of items triggered by out-of-office messages and prevent mail loops.
+To do so, you define regular expressions that are applied to the “subject” of incoming emails.
 If a regular expression matches, the email is discarded.

-The expressions ignore case.
-Comment lines start with a double hash “#”.
-Only one regular expression may be specified per line.
+The expressions are case-insensitive.
+Comment lines start with a hash mark “#”.
+Only one regular expression may be given per line.

 Example: